-(5) Subject to the provisions of this Constitution, an issue for determination by a referendum shall be taken to be determined by a majority of the votes cast at the referendum.
+- (5) Subject to the provisions of this Constitution, an issue for determination by a referendum shall be taken to be determined by a majority of the votes cast at the referendum. - (6) Parliament may by law exempt any public election, other than a presidential or parliamentary election, from the requirements of clause (1) that it shall be held by secret ballot.

-Political Systems.
+Political systems.